gogins/csound-cxx-opcodes/README.md

 must have the signature `extern "C" int (*)(CSOUND *csound)`.
-This function has full access to the running instance of Csound via the Csound API members of the CSOUND structure, as well as to all symbols in other LLVM modules, and all exported symbols in all loaded link libraries.
+This function has full access to the running instance of Csound via the Csound API members of the CSOUND structure, as well as to all symbols in other LLVM modules, and all exported symbols in all loaded dynamic link libraries.

 *S_source_code* - C or C++ source code.
 Can be a multi-line string literal enclosed in `{{` and `}}`.
 Please note, this string is a "heredoc" and, thus,